 Rainy seasons also pose their own set of challenges.
 Wet conditions can hinder site access, making it difficult for heavy machinery to operate effectively.
 Muddy grounds create complications for foundational work.

 Summer brings its own risks as well.
-High temperatures can affect material integrity and worker productivity.
+High temperatures can affect house material integrity and worker productivity.
 Heat exhaustion is a genuine concern that must be managed carefully.

 Autumn might seem ideal, but unexpected weather shifts can disrupt progress quickly.
 Early frosts or sudden storms could throw off your schedule entirely.